 Could I Be Pregnant?

 One of the most common signs of pregnancy is a missed period.
-Pregnancy is not the only reason a woman might miss her period, but if she has had sex, the possibility of pregnancy should not be ruled out.
+While pregnancy is not the only reason a woman might miss her period it should not be ruled out if she has had sex.

 Possible Signs and Symptoms

 Every woman is different, and every pregnancy is different, therefore the signs and symptoms of pregnancy and when they start will vary.
 Early indicators could include but are not limited to:

 - Missed period(s)

 - Tender and/or swollen breasts

 - Nausea, with or without vomiting

 - Increased urination